 - Place them on their side to recover

 - Stay with them until they feel better

-Absence and partial seizures – basic guidelines
+Absence and focal seizures – basic guidelines

 Protect the person from danger, for example by guiding them away from deep water or by holding their head above the water.
 When they recover, check if they need to get out of the water as they may feel confused and need to rest.

 When to call an ambulance